 The default profile graph title is based on the name of the feature layer being graphed.
-The title and axis labels can be edited on the General tab in the Chart pane.
-You can also provide a chart Description, which is a block of text that appears at the bottom of the Chart pane.
-To access the Chart pane, click the Properties button in the upper-left corner of the profile graph.
+The title and axis labels can be edited on the General tab in the Chart Properties pane.
+You can also provide a chart Description, which is a block of text that appears at the bottom of the chart window.
+To access the Chart Properties pane, click the Properties button in the upper left corner of the chart window.

 The legend displays one dot for each line in the profile graph, using the same color as the line.
 Next to each dot is a number, which is the OBJECTID/FEATUREID/OID of the point.

 You can select a line by clicking any of the following: